 During your paternity leave under the CFRA, your job is protected, meaning your employer must reinstate you to the same or a comparable position upon your return.
 Further, while you are on leave, your employer must maintain your group health coverage under the same conditions as if you were actively working.
 However, you may still be responsible for paying your portion of the health insurance premiums during your leave.

 To apply for paternity leave under the CFRA, notify your employer of your need for leave as soon as possible.
 Provide them with the anticipated start and end dates and any relevant documentation, if requested.
 For California Paid Family Leave benefits, you must file a claim with the California Employment Development Department (EDD) after starting your leave.
 You can submit your claim online through the EDD’s website or by mail.
 Be prepared to provide information about your employment, wages, and the reason for your leave.
-It is important to file your claim within 49 days of the start of your leave to ensure your potential benefits are maintained.
+It is important to file your claim within 41 days of the start of your leave so that your potential benefits are maintained.

-If you have questions regarding paternity leave laws in California or would like assistance with filing your PFL claim, contact Shirazi Law Firm, PC today.
+Contact Shirazi Law Firm, PC today.
 Our experienced attorneys proudly support fathers, mothers, and families throughout California.
 Our reward is giving you adequate time to spend with your family and a secure financial future.
-Schedule a consultation today for personalized guidance and enjoy the time you have with your family.